ibetovski/co-bran-web/README.md

 ## Motivation

 Oh, well, this is another silly project that is meant to use [Co-bran](https://github.com/ibetovski/co-bran) encoder but as a web server.
-The idea behind it is simply to play with Deno and specially:
+The idea behind it is simply to play with Deno and specifically:

+- Security permissions
+    - Reading from ENV
+    - Reading files
+    - Access network for webserver
+    - Access to location

 - HTTP WEB Server
 - localStorage